Accessibility

 Quiet Spaces

-Arts by the Sea Festival can be a busy environment, but there are some spaces that are quieter.
-The festival offers a designated Quiet Space located in Pavilion Dance.
+Arts by the Sea Festival can be a busy environment, but there are some spaces that are quieter, these are near to the beach and in central gardens.
+Sound-cancelling ear defenders are available at the Information Point in the Lower Gardens.

 Assistance Dogs